 Professional Treatment Services in Facility-Based Crisis Program

 This service provides an alternative to hospitalization for adults in crisis who have a mental illness, substance abuse disorder or intellectual/developmental disability.
-Services are provided in a 24x7 residential facility.
+Services are provided in a full time residential facility.

 - Short-term intensive evaluation